 Opening hours: Mon-Fri 11am-6pm, Sat 11am-4pm, Sun closed

-I stumbled on this store by mistake when I was looking for Hagelstam Antiques.
-It’s just next door.
-It reminds me of the State Cinema bookstore in Hobart, full of bright modern books (and classics) that I couldn’t help but touch and flick through.
+Just next door to Hagelstam Antiques you’ll find this charming bookstore.
+Full of bright modern books (and classics) that I couldn’t help but touch and flick through.
 I wanted to buy most of the store and could spend days here.
-The perfect spot to find a gift for a friend or new read.
+The perfect spot to find a gift for a friend or a new read.

 Location: Fredrikinkatu 35